AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The **[!UICONTROL Identity overlap]** widget displays a Venn diagram, or set diagram, showing the overlap of profiles in your Profile store containing multiple identities.

 After using the dropdown menus on the widget to select the identities that you wish to compare, circles appear displaying the relative size of each identity, with the number of profiles containing both namespaces being represented by the size of the overlap between the circles.
 If a customer interacts with your brand on more than one channel, multiple identities will be associated with that individual customer, therefore it is likely that your organization will have multiple profiles containing fragments from more than one identity.

+For more information on profile fragments, begin by reading the section on [profile fragments vs merged profiles](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html?lang=en#profile-fragments-vs-merged-profiles) in the Real-time Customer Profile overview.

 To learn more about identities, please visit the [Adobe Experience Platform Identity Service documentation](../../identity-service/home.md).